Former Employee Of New Jersey Timeshare Consulting Firm Admits Separate Mortgage And Unemployment Scams

-CAMDEN, N.J. – A former employee in the New Jersey offices of the Vacation Ownership Group LLC admitted today he conspired to defraud owners of timeshare properties by offering phony consulting services while also illegally collecting unemployment benefits, U.S. Attorney Paul J. Fishman announced.
+CAMDEN, N.J. – A former employee in the New Jersey offices of the Vacation Ownership Group LLC admitted today to conspiring to defraud owners of timeshare properties by offering phony consulting services while also illegally collecting unemployment benefits, U.S. Attorney Paul J. Fishman announced.

-Francis Santore, a/k/a “Frank Martin,” 53, of Northfield, N.J., pleaded guilty before U.S. District Judge Noel L. Hillman in Camden federal court to a Superseding Information charging him with one count of conspiracy to commit mail and wire fraud and one count of mail fraud.
+Brian Corley, a/k/a “John Corley,” 28, of Little River, S.C., and formerly of Egg Harbor, N.J., pleaded guilty before U.S. District Judge Noel L. Hillman in Camden federal court to an Information charging him with one count of conspiracy to commit mail and wire fraud and one count of mail fraud.

 According to documents filed in this case and statements made in court: